flamboyantpenguin/blog/_posts/2025-01-15-ArchGuide.md

 The root partition can be formatted as `ext4`, `xfs` or any other as per your preference.
 Note that setting up LUKS Encryption or a `btrfs` file system or an LVM partioning might be more complicated and outside the scope of this guide.
 Follow the [Arch Wiki](https://wiki.archlinux.org/title/Partitioning) for more info.

 In Linux, there's a unique name for each hard disks.
 Usually HDDs are denotes as `/dev/sda`, `/dev/sdb` and so on.
 SSDs will be `/dev/nvme0n1`, `/dev/nvme0n2` and so on.
 Partitions are identitied by adding a number to these names.
 For instance the first partition of the first HDD on the system would be `/dev/sda1`.
-Keep this in mind before you start partioning.
+Keep this in mind before you start partition.

-I'm familar with `parted` for partioning via the command line, so this guide will be following that.
+I'm familar with `parted` for partitioning via the command line, so this guide will be following that.

 ### Viewing Partitions and Disk Info